Woman with long, strong hair benefiting from hydrolyzed collagen for stronger hair.

 When you commit to a new haircare routine, you’re understandably excited to see changes.
 While some benefits of a high-performance product, like the immediate shine and smoothness from our Super Luxe Hero Cream, are instant, the deeper, structural improvements from ingredients like hydrolyzed collagen take a bit more time.
 Think of it as building a strong foundation for your healthiest hair.
 Understanding the timeline helps you stay consistent and celebrate the progress you make along the way.

-A Realistic Timeline for Hair Improvements
+Setting a Realistic Timeline for Results

 So, what can you realistically expect?
 Generally, you might start to feel a difference in your hair's texture and strength within about six to eight weeks of consistent use.
 For more noticeable changes, like increased thickness and a faster growth rate, you’ll want to look for progress around the 12 to 16-week mark.
 This timeline is tied to your natural hair growth cycle.
 It simply takes time for new, stronger strands to emerge from the follicle and grow long enough to make a visible impact.
 It’s a marathon, not a sprint, but the payoff is hair that’s fundamentally healthier.